kosl/ihipp-examples/docs/week1.md

 How is the MPI library included in the different languages?

 Compile and run the codes.
 Are the results as you expected?
-Also run the code(s) with the number of processors equal 128.
+Also run the code(s) with the number of processors equal to 128.
 What is the result?

 ## Accelerators overview
 ### A: Graphics accelerators